theNewDynamic/oregonsadventurecoast.com/content/event/41st-annual-oregon-coast-music-festival.md

 **Saturday, July 17th - Noon - OCMA Presents Bay Area Concert Band and The Shaymus Hanlin Quartet at Mingus Park**

-The OCMA Festival partners with the Bay Area Concert Band to provide the traditional opening free concert double treat.
+The OCMA Festival partners with the Bay Area Concert Band to provide the traditional opening **free concert** double treat.
 Conductor Simpkins has selected several band classics to entertain audiences in the first set.
 A special treat includes Shaymus Hanlin singing Gershwin’s “But Not for Me” with the band.
 Following the BACB, the second set features the Shaymus Hanlin Quartet.

 {{< spacer 50 >}}

 **Sunday, July 18th - 2:00pm - OCMA Presents Rose Canyon Harmonie at the Coos History Museum South Plaza**

 A unique reed quintet, Rose Canyon Harmonie, features Thomas Schubert, bassoon; Mike Gaby, oboe; Mark Margolies, clarinet; Steve Shields, saxophone; and Robert Zelickman, bass clarinet.
 The quintet will provide a program with music from the baroque, classical and romantic eras as well as innovative contemporary pieces written specifically for the reed quintet.
+Seating is extremely limited, tickets may be purchased through the OMCA by calling 541-267-0938.

 {{< spacer 50 >}}